oss-review-toolkit/ort/README.md

       Ignore versions of required tools.
 NOTE: This may lead to erroneous results.
       Default: false
+    --merge-results
+      Merge all results into a single results file.
+The individual scan results files for each build file will still be created.
+      Default: false
     --allow-dynamic-versions
       Allow dynamic versions of dependencies.
 This can result in unstable results when dependencies use version ranges.
 This option only affects